Documentaries Worth Watching

 Despite this race being held in my own back yard, I had no idea it existed before seeing this wonderful documentary about it.
-The race primarily gained steam through word of mouth before this was made, but the process for entering is still quite secretive and a lot of people have no idea it even exists.
+The race primarily gained in popularity through word of mouth before this was made, but the process for entering is still quite secretive and a lot of people still have no idea it even exists.
 I've actually talked to one or two people who entered into this event and they pretty much told me that, "fitness plays only a small role in whether you even finish the race".
 Basically, if you don't do the research and try to prepare before entering this event, you will be humbled.

 If you were born with the ability to change someone’s perspective or emotions, never waste that gift.
 It is one of the most powerful gifts God can give—the ability to influence.— Shannon L. Alder

 20 Feet From Stardom (2013)

 This one shines the spotlight on an aspect of music (especially music from the 60's, 70's and 80's) that few of us even think about... the back-up singers.
 If you're a fan of good music, you'll love this doc.
 I find myself recommending it and watching it with others who've never seen it quite often.
 It's definitely one of the better documentaries that people don't talk about that often, and it makes you realize that without this kind of support, the superstars of the day may not have been as popular as they was.